How many times have you heard the words ‘just relax’. Sometimes it’s easier said than done.

 When life throws curve balls, we may find ourselves becoming impatient, wanting life to return to the way it was.
 We might want things to progress more quickly, or at least know what’s going to happen next.

-Unusual circumstances like the pandemic can cause feelings of impatience and stress to increase.
+Unusual circumstances can cause feelings of impatience and stress to increase.
 You may find yourself overthinking things, feeling easily irritated by others, or less like yourself.
 Everyday problems can seem harder to solve.